Skip to main content

 Letter To Security Council Reeks Of Official Impunity

-Kenya dented her reputation and image globally.
-The purported letter to the United Nations Security Council by the government of republic of Kenya seeking termination of the ICC cases is a disgrace and exposes the egregious, audacious and appalling official impunity prevailing in Kenya.
+Kenya has dented her reputation and image globally.
+The purported letter to the United Nations Security Council by the government of the Republic of Kenya seeking termination of the ICC cases is a disgrace and exposes the egregious, audacious and appalling official impunity prevailing in Kenya.

 Uhuru Kenyatta, William Ruto and Joshua Sang are accused persons before the court as natural persons.
 They have no official capacity and even if they have, it is irrelevant to the court.
 The cases are between the prosecutor of the Court and three individuals not against Kenya.
 In this regard, the authors of the letter are completely incompetent to write and send a violence-threatening letter to the United Nations Security Council.